Work

 The right hand side depicts concepts through one color and texture versus the other side illustrating its imposed characteristics.
 What most won’t see is that the left side of the picture is an overlay of the right side plus a second negative.

-Strong colors, converging lines and composition balace are the elements which I concentrated most.
-Somewhere on the back of my mind jkept screaming Rothko, Clyfford Still
+Saturated colors, converging lines and composition balance are the elements which I concentrated most.
+Somewhere in the back of my mind, it kept screaming Rothko, Clyfford Still…

 Boadwalk Danza from 1982